Concert Spirituel: Original series (1725–1790)

-From 1777 the Concert Spirituel was directed by Joseph Legros, its last and most brilliant director.
+From 1777 the Concert Spirituel was directed by Joseph Legros, its last director.
 Legros, a star singer at the Paris Opéra, managed the concerts until they came to an end in 1790 with the French Revolution.
 He attracted the most famous performers in Europe and renewed the repertoire, eliminating 17th-century grand motets and replacing them with works by Johann Christian Bach, Wolfgang Amadeus Mozart (the Paris Symphony in 1778), Joseph Haydn, whose symphonies were on nearly every program, and others.
 Legros even commissioned new works for the series, such as Mozart's Symphony No. 31 in D Major, K. 297.

 The final concert took place on 13 May 1790.

 The 19th century

 During the Napoleonic era concerts were occasionally held in Paris under the title "Concerts Spirituel", particularly after 1805 as religious feeling revived in France.
 During the Restoration (1814–1830), the Théâtre-Italien and Académie Royale de Musique gave 6 to 9 Concerts Spirituels per year, but only during Holy Week.
 They became a regular feature at the Société des Concerts du Conservatoire shortly after it was founded in 1828, and remained so for most of the nineteenth century.
 They were frequently performed as benefit performances featuring notable soloists; for example, Charles-Valentin Alkan led one of the three Concerts Spirituels in 1828.